callysto/infrastructure/README.md

 ### Binaries

-The `./packer/bin` directory contains the binaries required to run Packer.
+The `./bin` directory contains the binaries required to run Packer.
 These binaries are bundled in this repository to ensure all project members are using the same version.

 ### Makefile

-The `./packer/Makefile` provides an easy way to interact with Packer to create images.
+The master `Makefile` provides an easy way to interact with Packer to create images.

 For example, to create the base hub image:

 ```
-  $ make build/hub
+  $ make packer/build/hub
 ```

 > Note: review the `Makefile` and Packer build files to ensure their settings